 As already stated, it is not advisable to wear these Riddell Revolution Speed Football Helmets for competitive game play.
-Should you abide by this advice, it is unlikely you will need to take the same maintenance and cleaning steps as the pros helmets need when they take heavy hits and get thrown to the turf every week.
+If you follow this advice, you’ll likely avoid the extensive maintenance and cleaning that professional helmets require after enduring heavy hits and turf throws each week.

 On saying that, there are some things I think you should bear in mind which will keep your helmet in good shape and remain the focal point of any room in your home where you choose to display it!

 The face mask on the Riddell Revolution Speed Football Helmets are Polyvinyl Coated and cleaning them is very straight forward.
 If you find that your helmet has acquired dirt then more often that not I would say you can take care of this with a soft damp cloth.
 This is also the case if you feel the need to handle it a lot and the mask has been subject to the grease from your fingers.

 If it is needed, you can always use a little window cleaner.
 Just spray a small amount onto a general cleaning cloth and gently wipe away any unwanted marks.
 NEVER use agents such as thinners, alcohol or acetone.
 Once you are done, dry the face mask with a soft cloth.

 Note: Do not use scouring pads (or similar products) and try to avoid causing abrasive marks to the face mask!